IOKG04/MBPL/specifications/Syntax.md

 `print(n ∈ ℤ) ∈ ℕ` appends the string representation of n to the standard output and returns 0 if successful (The same function exists for every other kind of number too)

-`if(condition ∈ Boolean ; s ∈ Statements) ∈ Boolean` executes s if condition is true and returns condition
+`if(condition ∈ Boolean ; s ∈ Statements) ∈ Boolean` executes s if condition is true and returns condition `while(condition ∈ Boolean ; s ∈ Statements) ∈ ℕ` executes s while condition is true and returns the number of times s was executed

 `add(a ∈ ℤ ; b ∈ ℤ) ∈ ℤ` returns the sum of a and b (The same function exists for every other kind of number too)
 `subtract(a ∈ ℤ ; b ∈ ℤ) ∈ ℤ` returns the difference between a and b (The same function exists for every other kind of number too)
 `multiply(a ∈ ℤ ; b ∈ ℤ) ∈ ℤ` returns the product of a and b (The same function exists for every other kind of number too)
 `divide(a ∈ ℤ ; b ∈ ℤ) ∈ ℚ` returns the quotient of a and b (The same function exists for every other kind of number too)

+`equal(a ∈ ℤ ; b ∈ ℤ) ∈ Boolean` returns true if a is equal to b (The same function exists for every other kind of given set too)
+`notequal(a ∈ ℤ ; b ∈ ℤ) ∈ Boolean` returns true if a is not equal to b (The same function exists for every other kind of given set too)
+`greater(a ∈ ℤ ; b ∈ ℤ) ∈ Boolean` returns true if a is greater than b (The same function exists for every other kind of number too)
+`greaterequal(a ∈ ℤ ; b ∈ ℤ) ∈ Boolean` returns true if a is greater than or equal to b (The same function exists for every other kind of number too)
+`less(a ∈ ℤ ; b ∈ ℤ) ∈ Boolean` returns true if a is less than b (The same function exists for every other kind of number too)
+`lessequal(a ∈ ℤ ; b ∈ ℤ) ∈ Boolean` returns true if a is less than or equal to b (The same function exists for every other kind of number too)

 `not(b ∈ Boolean) ∈ Boolean` returns true if b is false and false if b is true
 `and(a ∈ Boolean ; b ∈ Boolean) ∈ Boolean` returns true if a and b are true and false otherwise
 `or(a ∈ Boolean ; b ∈ Boolean) ∈ Boolean` returns true if either a or b are true and false otherwise

 `ℤ(s ∈ Strings) ∈ ℤ` returns the integer of s (The same function exists for every other kind of number too)
 `ℤ(n ∈ ℝ) ∈ ℤ` returns the integer of n (The same function exists for every other kind of number too)
+`Strings(n ∈ ℤ) ∈ Strings` returns the string representation of n (The same function exists for every other kind of number too)

 ### Given sets